fuzzylabs/edge-vision-power-estimation/README.md

 #### 🚀 Implementation Stage

-This part of the project creates a MLOps pipeline.
+This part of the project creates a MLOps pipeline for training the models.
 It is a two-step process

 📊 Jetson Device Benchmarking